5 questions people ask Americans abroad – and my answers

 5 big questions people ask Americans abroad

-I guess I should mention that I live in Madrid, the lovely capital of Spain.
+I guess I should mention that I lived in Madrid, the lovely capital of Spain, for quite a while, and now I’m in Barcelona.

-And that most of my travel is limited to Europe… with a couple of exceptions when I was younger.
+Most of my travel is limited to Europe… with a couple of exceptions when I was younger.
+(And more recently, India and Thailand.)

-So it’s possible that if you go to Vietnam, Zimbabwe or Argentina you’ll get a very different set of questions from people.
+So it’s possible that if you go to Japan, Zimbabwe or Argentina you’ll get a very different set of questions and reactions from people when you tell them you’re American.

 This is, as usual, just my experience and my opinion.